Tomasmakaj/React-Oscars/README.md

 The React Oscars

-Project goal: Create a Movie App with content displayed from the db.json we created
+Create a Movie App that is an Oscars Best Picture nominees database showing the most recent years with content displayed from the db.json we created.
+Users can view the nominees and relevant info from 2015-2021, like their favorites and have them added to the Favorites tab, and add movies to their Watch List.

 Figma Design